vulkanojs/vulkano-core/README.md

 - `vulkano/` - Vulkano App
   - `config` - Your config files
+    - `env` - Folder for custom environment settings
+    - `express` - Folder to customize the server (cookies, jwt, helmet, cors and settings)
+    - `locales` - i18n folder
+    - `views` - Folder to customize filters and helpers to Nunjukcs
   - `controllers` - Your controllers
   - `models` - Your models
   - `services` - Your services or libs